surma/surma.dev/content/things/compile-js.md

 To make sure that all of this works as expected, I wanted to write and run some automated end-to-end tests.
-The idea is that a test contains a JavaScript program which gets compiled to C++, then compiled to a real, native binary, then the binary gets run  and its output is compared against a pre-defined string.
+The idea is that a test contains a JavaScript program which gets compiled to C++, then compiled to a real, native binary, then the binary gets run  and its output is compared against a predefined string.

 One piece from the chain is missing: Generating output.
 Luckily, both POSIX